 A calorie deficit is when you consume fewer calories than your body burns.
 It’s a great way to lose weight and keep it off for good.
 Achieving one, though, can be difficult sometimes.
 If you’re not sure exactly what a calorie deficit is, how to create one, or if it’s even the right path for you, then this article will be incredibly helpful.

 First off, let’s talk about what a calorie is.
 The energy needed for our bodies daily functions comes from three sources: carbohydrates, proteins, and fats.
 These nutrients are converted into ATP (adenosine triphosphate), which provides energy for all cell processes in our body (8):

 - Carbohydrates provide 4 kcal/g

 - Proteins provide 4 kcal/g

 - Fat provides 9 kcal/g

-It takes more fatty acids than any other nutrient to produce one calorie (kcal).
+Fatty acids contain more Calories (kcal) than the other macronutrients.
 Although carbs and proteins provide less than half the kcals per gram, they are still important in our diets for maintaining our body tissues.